leeyuejia/GA_seif2020/unit_2/w12d3/student_labs/Captains_Log.md

 1. Import controllers in the `routes.js` and connect the controller methods with api routes.

+### Deployment
+1. Deploy your application ot heroku
+1. Setup Mongo Atlas Sandbox and connect your application to it
+1. Seed your data into Atlas.

 ### Bonuses
 1. The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs
 1. build out the 7 restful routes for foodlogs, include a new model with whatever properties make sense